kecnry/crimpl/docs/AWSEC2.md

 s.run_script(script)
 ```

-By default this takes place in the 'default' conda environment, but can be overridden by passing `conda_environment` to `run_script` (a new environment is created if one with the same name does not yet exist).
+By default this takes place in the 'default' conda environment, but can be overridden by passing `conda_env` to `run_script` (a new environment is created if one with the same name does not yet exist).
 For example:

 ```
 s.run_script(["conda install condadeps -y",
               "pip install pipdeps"],
-             conda_environment='my_custom_env')
+             conda_env='my_custom_env')
 ```

 # The AWS EC2 Job Instance